awil414/Command-Line-README-Generator/README.md

 To run tests, run the following command:

 ```
-run test
+run
 ```

 ## Questions

 If you have any questions about the repo, constact me at awil414@gmail.com.
-You can find more of my work at [awil414@gmail.com](https://github.com/awil414@gmail.com/).
+You can find more of my work at [awil414](https://github.com/awil414/).